Meet The Veterinarians

 Dr. Corinne McKittrick

 Dr. Corinne McKittrick moved to Mindoro, WI from Seattle, Washington area when she was 16.
 She grew up training horses and barrel racing, competing in Wisconsin Rodeo through high school and into her undergraduate years at the University of Wisconsin-Madison.
 She received her Animal Science degree from UW-Madison and went on to graduate from the UW-Madison School of Veterinary Medicine in 2010.
 Following graduation, she completed an equine surgery and medicine internship at Vermont Large Animal Clinic-Equine Hospital in Milton, Vermont.
 In her off hours, Dr. McKittrick enjoys spending time with her favorite quarter horse Supar, reading fantasy novels, and playing competitive Ultimate Frisbee.
-Dr. McKittrick, her husband, Tristan, and their daughter live in Madison and share their home with one dog, Oslo.
+Dr. McKittrick, her husband, Tristan, and their daughter live in Madison and share their home with their dog, Oslo, and cat, Sven.

 Dr. Dean Meyer